jwelsch/TextTabulator/src/TextTabulator.Adapters.Reflection/README.md

 > `public ReflectionTabulatorAdapter..ctor(T item, TypeMembers typeMembers = TypeMembers.Properties, AccessModifiers accessModifiers = AccessModifiers.Public)`

 Parameters
-- `T items`: A single item to display in a table.
+- `T item`: A single item to display in a table.
 - `TypeMembers typeMembers`: The kind of type members to include in the table.
 - `AccessModifiers accessModifiers`: Specifies the allowed access modifier(s) of the type members to include in the table.